MAKO Robotic Arm Assisted Knee Replacement

-Mr Pavlou is the first surgeon on the South Coast to perform robotic arm assisted Total and Partial knee replacement, making use of a MAKO robotic arm.
+Mr Pavlou is the first surgeon on the South Coast to perform robotic arm assisted Total knee replacement, making use of a MAKO robotic arm.

 Before the surgery, you will have a CT scan which generates a 3D model of the area to be operated on.
 This model is used to create a personalised surgical plan based on your anatomy and will indicate the optimal size and placement of your implants, which is vital for correct biomechanical reconstruction.

 During the operation the robotic system guides the surgeon based on the personalised pre-operative plan and prevents them from moving outside of pre-defined boundaries; however, the surgeon can alter the plan intraoperatively as necessary based on real-time information.
 The guidance provided by the system means that the surgeon is able to remove the diseased bone while preserving the surrounding healthy bone and tissue.